CentreForDigitalHumanities/I-analyzer/documentation/Django-project-settings.md

 We keep different settings files to handle different environments.

 `settings.py` is the default settings file in a development file.
 The version in the repository is replaced in our deployment setup.
 This means that what you write here will affect all development environments, but not production environments.
+Developers can override settings in their own environment using `settings_local`, but this is a good place for sensible defaults.

 `common_settings.py` is intended for "universal" project settings that apply in both production and development servers.
 It is imported by `settings.py` on both development and production.

 `settings_local.py` is ignored in version control, but the development configuration `settings.py` will attempt to import it.
-This file can be used for sensitive information configurations that are unique to your setup, such as which corpora you're using.
+This file can be used for sensitive information, or configurations that are unique to your setup, such as which corpora you're using.
 You can also use this to override any existing settings.

 `settings_test.py` is used during unit tests.
 It imports everything configured in `settings.py`, but can add or override some settings.
 Note that you can also adjust settings for individual tests.